Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         -   surname {name} {surnamegoeshere} - King command to add a Suffix to a member of the nation.
         -   tag {upto4character} - Sets the nation's tag, which is sometimes used on that chat line.
             -   clear - Clears the tag set for the nation.
+        -   mapcolor {color} - Sets the colour seen on the dynmap-towny webpage.
     -   toggle
         -   neutral - Sets whether your nation will pay daily to be neutral during towny war.
         -   open - Sets the nation to be open, so that any town can join without an invite.